tomsherborne/learn-python/README.md

 5. Creating classes of objects.
 Magic methods.
 OOP Structure in Python.
 6. Data manipulation with Numpy and Pandas
 7. Data visualisation with Matplotlib
-8. Wrapup class, request a topic you want to learn about!

 ### Setup Instructions (Mac)
 #### Installing